CellularSyntax/cellularsyntax.github.io/_posts/2023-08-12-modeling-the-human-sinoatrial-node.md

     return states, constants
 ```

-#### Function: <code>`computeRates`</code>
+#### Compute Rates

-The computeRates function computes the rate of change of the states based on the current values of states, constants, and variable of integration (voi).
+The <code>computeRates</code> function computes the rate of change of the states based on the current values of states, constants, and variable of integration (voi).
 This function is essential for the numerical integration step where the system evolves over time.

 ```python
 def computeRates(voi, states, constants):